yarisvt/tyk-docs/tyk-docs/content/distributed-tracing/zipkin.md

 }
 ```

-`options` are settings that are used to initialize the zipkin client.
+`options` are settings that are used to initialize the Zipkin client.

 # Sample configuration